Free Template + Interactive Builder + Risk Checker

 FactorIndependent ContractorEmployee

-Work HoursSets own schedule; delivers by deadlineFixed schedule set by employer (9 to 5 typical)
+Work HoursSets own schedule; delivers by deadlineFixed schedule set by employer

 EquipmentProvides own tools, software, workspaceEmployer provides all tools and equipment